-Working with ACLs in Spring Security is complex but it will be easier to understand with a sample applic To help get you started, there's a Grails application that uses the plugin to test with.
-It's based on the Cc application that comes with Spring Security.
-But where the Spring Security application uses Spring JDBC, etc., this application is 100% Grails.
+Working with ACLs in Spring Security is complex but it will be easier to understand with a sample application.
+To help get you started, there's a Grails application that uses the plugin to test with.
+It's based on the Contacts application that comes with Spring Security.
+But where the Spring Security application uses SpringMVC, JDBC, etc., this application is 100% Grails.
 Download it from here.

-Unpack the zip file, for example in /opt/workspace/grails-contacts and start the app:
+Unpack the zip file, for example in /opt/workspace/grails-contacts

-Run the upgrade script to make sure it's compatible with the version of Grails you're using (note that all Spring Security plugins require at least version 1.2.2 of Grails):
+Upgrade the application to make sure it's compatible with the version of Grails you're using (note that all of the Spring Security plugins require at least version 2.3 of Grails) and start the app: